foolin/pagser/README.md

 > - eachTextJoin(sep) get each element text and join to string, return string.

+> - nodeEq(index) reduces the set of matched elements to the one at the specified index, return Selection for nested struct.

 > - ...

 More builtin functions see docs: <https://pkg.go.dev/github.com/foolin/pagser?tab=doc#BuiltinFunctions>